 Michael Schack: Low latency combined with a realistic playing feel.
 The ultimate challenge is to give the drummer the same feeling of control of any electronically generated sound.
 It should feel as tight and close to as dynamic as playing on an acoustic drum kit.
 Playing any electronic or combined acoustic/electric sound will then feel as inspiring as it can be.

-MP: Do you enjoy the technical side of e-drums?
-(Working with Roland on the internals / brains)
+Do you enjoy the technical side of e-drums?
+(Working with Roland on the internals/brains)

-MP: Brands often get asked by musicians how they can become endorsees.
-What would your advise be?
+Brands often get asked by musicians how they can become endorsees.
+What would your advice be?

-MP: Has the advent of social media had a change or effect on how you market / present yourself to the public and / or sponsored brands?
+Has the advent of social media had a change or effect on how you market / present yourself to the public and/or sponsored brands?

-MP: Who do you listen to (music / bands / artists)
+Who does Micheal Shack listen to? (music / bands / artists)

-Regarding my ‘roots’: P-Funk, HipHop and crossover Funk Rock are definitely some of my favorite jams.
+Regarding my ‘roots’: P-Funk, HipHop and crossover Funk Rock are definitely some of my favourite jams.

 On a side note: dare to look the audience into the eye.
 Leave those sunglasses in the dressing room.
 Unless you’re Stevie Wonder or Ray Charles.
 And by the way, they would never enter the stage with Crocs either.